Home Free (group): History

 In 2012, Austin Brown was working on a Royal Caribbean cruise ship as a featured singer in their production shows.
 When Home Free joined the cruise as a guest performing group, they met and became close.
 Brown, who was born in Tifton, Georgia, let Home Free know that he would be interested in joining the group if they ever had an opening.
 At the end of 2012 lead singer Matt Atwood and his wife, who had married the previous year, were expecting their first child.
 Finding the group's touring schedule incompatible with family life, and having an opportunity to take over his family's real estate business in Mankato, Atwood made the decision to retire from the group.
 Home Free then invited Brown to join as lead tenor.
 He sang his first show with the group in October 2012, and became full-time in January 2013.

-The group, made up of Chris and Adam Rupp, Lundquist, Foust and Brown, competed in the fourth season of The Sing-Off, recording their performances in September 2013.
-During that time, the group arranged for substitute performers to fulfill their previously-scheduled concert commitments.
+The group, made up of Chris and Adam Rupp, Lundquist, Foust and Brown, competed in and won the fourth season of The Sing-Off, recording their performances in September 2013.
+During that time, the group arranged for substitute performers to fulfill their previously scheduled concert commitments.
 The series was televised in December 2013, and the group headlined the Sing-Off tour across 32 cities in 2014.

 On March 18, 2016, it was announced that, after sixteen years of performing with the group, co-founder Chris Rupp would be leaving to pursue a solo career.
 He would be replaced after May 8 by Adam Chance, formerly of Street Corner Symphony.
+On February 15, 2024, Home Free announced that Brown would leave the band later in the year, the first lineup change in eight years.
+This announcement also included the release date of their next album—Crazy(er) Life, featuring re-recordings of songs from Crazy Life—to be their last album with Brown.
+Brown was replaced by Adam Bell-Bastien, who had performed as a member of the group several years earlier, in June.
+Brown subsequently competed on the twentieth season of America's Got Talent in 2025 advancing as far as the quarterfinals.

 Reception

 An update of Home Free's 2014 album Full of Cheer called Full Of (Even More) Cheer was released in November 2016 and debuted at number two on the Top Country Albums Chart with 13,000 sold - the band's best performance on the chart at the time.

-The band has been actively posting videos to their Youtube channel since 2009.
+The band has been actively posting videos to their YouTube channel since 2009.
 In May 2020, they announced that they had reached 1 million subscribers to their channel.
 Home Free was also an early adopter of Patreon, where they crowdfund to raise money to produce their videos.

+The band cultivates a fan base, known as Home Fries.